simonlindgren/2wttr/README.md

 1. Provide your bearer token and parameters in `config_fas.py`.
 2. `$python3 2wttr_fas.py`.

 Requests will be done in batches of 100 tweets per page, and paginate until no more tweets are returned.
+Results will be saved as `dataset.jsonl`.